Brominated vegetable oil: Other countries

-In the European Union, BVO is banned from use as a food additive; and any BVO-containing products that may slip through the regulations are pulled from shelves upon discovery.
+In the European Union, BVO has been banned from use since 2008 (it was originally banned in the UK and several other European countries in 1970).
+Any BVO-containing products that may slip through the regulations are pulled from shelves upon discovery.
 In the EU, beverage companies commonly use glycerol ester of wood rosin or locust bean gum as an alternative to BVO.